Phil Ruffin: Wichita Greyhound Park

+Ruffin's company owns Wichita Greyhound Park.
+On August 7, 2007, Ruffin announced that he would close the track, after a voting referendum to allow slot machines or casino gambling at his dog racing track failed by a narrow margin.
+The referendum to expand gambling at the dog track was long opposed by Kansas state Senate President Susan Wagle, a Republican who owned bingo parlors with her husband.

 Convenience stores

 Ruffin Companies' web site states that the company owns 61 convenience stores leased to Total and operated by Diamond Shamrock over a three-state area.

 Lodging

 Ruffin's Hotel Group division owns and operates 13 hotels under the Marriott Hotels, Fairfield Inn and Courtyard by Marriott brands in Oklahoma, Kansas, California, Texas and Alabama.

-Real estate

-Ruffin owns various commercial real estate holdings in Kansas and in the Tulsa, Oklahoma area.

 Manufacturing

 Ruffin owns and operates Harper Trucks, the world's largest manufacturer of hand trucks and Angelus Manufacturing, a maker of steel hand trucks.
 In December 2013, Ruffin purchased the assets of Torrance, California-based WelCom Products, makers of the Magna Cart line of folding hand trucks sold across the US and over 25 countries worldwide.

-Other holdings

-Ruffin's diversified portfolio of stocks includes Wynn Resorts, Las Vegas Sands, and MGM Resorts.

 Casino Miami

 Ruffin purchased Casino Miami in Miami, Florida which was sold to him on December 3, 2018.
 It is located at 3500 NW 37th Avenue, Miami, Florida with extensive plans to expand.